 It is not surprising to know that emails are among the biggest time-wasters in the workplace.
 A worldwide study featured on Statista revealed that 306.4 billion emails were sent and received each day in 2020.
 An employee checks their inbox an average of 36 times an hour.
 Most workers are guilty of this, especially those who are members of geographically scattered teams.

 It’s completely understandable to feel a sense of urgency when you know that something important is lurking in your inbox.
 However, even when we receive coupons or newsletters, we instinctively click links and find ourselves browsing websites that aren’t related to work.
 In this case, it is ideal to install filters on email clients.
-The IT department of a company can do this for the business email accounts.
+The IT department of a company can do this for the business email addresses.

 Now, if you want to manage your productivity on your own, you can try limiting the time you spend checking your emails.
 For instance, you can set aside about 30 minutes of your workday to read and respond to messages.
 You can also limit yourself to reviewing your inbox three times a day.
 To make monitoring easier for you, we recommend that you use a time tracker like Traqq.
 This tool will monitor the time you spend on your emails.
 By checking its dashboard, you will know whether you are about to exceed your time limit.